htw6174/basaltic/README.md

 - Use DIRECTORY as the working directory for game resources/assets/other data files.
 Default is one directory level up from where Basaltic is run (..)

+-e

+- Start with the editor (ImGui interface) enabled.
+By default the editor is disabled, and can be toggled with `/~

 By default Basaltic will launch to your game's main menu screen.
 These options allow changing startup behavior:

 -n SEED